Sharing - Connecting - Empowering

-Your project ideas can range from solving technical questions, to creating an open data project or report, developing open source software project, writing open publication, facilitating community/team culture movements, advancing open educational resource or contributing to other existing projects/community.
+Participants join this program with a project that they either are already working on or want to develop during this program individually or in teams.
+Project ideas can range from solving technical questions to creating an open data project or report, developing an open source software project, writing an open publication, facilitating community/team culture movements, advancing open educational resources or contributing to other existing projects/communities.

 We want to make this program mutually beneficial for all the participants.
 Here are a few values we think you will receive from participating in this project.

 To illustrate the OLS journey, we use a persona/story of Joy, a mentee participating in the program, and Sam, their mentor, as they progress through their open science training.

 Joy will provide an outline of a project in their application that they will develop in the program.
 Additionally, they will indicate their interests in learning particular aspects of Open Science and research.